Edit: report issues to firstname.lastname@example.org attn project manager e-scooters

 Personal e-scooters vs shared e-scooters

-There are basically two ways to use a scooter: as an owner, or through a shard e-scooter system operated by a company.
+There are basically two ways to use a scooter: as an owner, or through a shared e-scooter system operated by a company.
 It is important to understand that people can own their own e-scooter and go where they want within the rules set by the city and the province.
 You could see e-scooter owners on the shoulder of Prince of Wales or in your neighbourhood in Barrhaven for example, but not on Highway 7.

 I have seen a number of them on the Experimental Farm (federal land, not sure if it is allowed), the NCC pathways (not allowed), Major Hill Park (not allowed), but also on Holland Ave (allowed).
 Bike lanes and MUPs along Albert (west of downtown), the Laurier bike lane, Trillium pathway and O’Connor bike lane are all city owned, as are all residential streets obviously.